Northern Fur Seal

 Overseeing Marine Mammal Health and Stranding Response

 We work with volunteer networks in all coastal states to respond to marine mammal strandings.
 When stranded animals are found alive, NOAA Fisheries and its partners assess the animal’s health and try to return it to the water.
 When stranded animals are found dead, our scientists work to understand and investigate the cause of death.
 Although the cause often remains unknown, scientists can sometimes attribute strandings to disease, vessel strikes, fishing gear entanglements, pollution exposure, or underwater noise.
 Some strandings can serve as indicators of ocean health, giving insight into larger environmental issues that may also have implications for human health and welfare.
-NOAA Fisheries also responds to marine mammals entangled in fishing gear or other lines or debris and, when feasible, attempts disentanglement.
+NOAA Fisheries and the authorized tribal co-management partners also respond to marine mammals entangled in fishing gear or other lines or debris and, when feasible, attempts disentanglement.

 Preventing Rats on the Pribilof Islands